cnoza/hirem/readme.md

 # The `hirem` package

 This is the source code for the `hirem` package, forked from Jonas Crevecoeur's original version and merged with Jens Robben's updates.
-This version further extends this package with additional supported layers, such as:
+This version further extends the package with additional supported layers, such as:

 * `layer_xgb`: Estimates a layer using an extreme gradient boosting model (`xgboost` package)
 * `layer_mlp_keras`: Estimates a layer using an MLP neural network model (`keras` package)